cmu-sei/foundry-docs/docs/gameboard/participating.md

 This topic describes the Gameboard from a participant's point-of-view.
 A *participant* is a player in a game or a competitor in a competition who has no special role(s) attached them.
 These instructions assume that a fully configured game environment is available to the reader and they have an account on the Identity server.

 1. Browse to the gameboard's designated URL.
 Some gamecards are visible prior to logging in.
 2. Click **Profile**, then **Login**.
-You're the Identity server now.
+You're on the Identity server now.
 Here you can login with an existing account or register for a new one.

 !!! danger